NXLog Manager configuration

 </New>

-When the administrator logs in for the first time, a dialog window will be displayed to assist with initial configuration: 'You don’t have a default CA and AgentManager certificate.
+When the administrator logs in the first time, a dialog window will be displayed to help with the initial configuration: 'You don’t have a default CA and AgentManager certificate.
 Do you want to create a CA and a CERT?'
-Click Yes to proceed with CA setup.
+Click Yes to proceed with the CA setup.

 Fill in the form and then click Create.